Basic Image Recognition

-This topic provides a tutorial showing you how to get started with PerceptiLabs.
-This tutorial walks you through the classic machine learning example of training a neural network to recognize 28x28 pixel images of handwritten digits representing the numbers 0 through 9.
+This tutorial shows you how to get started with PerceptiLabs.
+It walks you through the classic machine learning example of training a neural network to recognize 28x28 pixel images of handwritten digits representing the numbers 0 through 9.

-PerceptiLabs includes sample data for trying out this basic image recognition use case.
+PerceptiLabs provides access to sample data for trying out this basic image recognition use case.
 The data consists of:

-the classic MNIST dataset of containing 28x28-pixel normalized grayscale images (in .png format) depicting handwritten digits.
+- the classic MNIST dataset containing 28x28-pixel normalized grayscale images (in .png format) depicting handwritten digits.

-4. Set the Image_paths column to input (1) and its datatype to image (2), and then set the Labels column to output (3) and its type to be categorical (4) (i.e., classifications). and click Next (5):
+5. Give the model a descriptive name (1), optionally set any pre-processing options (2), Ensure the Image_paths column is set to input (3), and its datatype to image (4).
+Then ensure the Labels column is set to target (5) and its type to categorical (6) (i.e., classifications). and click Create (6):

-7. Save the model by selecting File > Save or File > Save As.
-PerceptiLabs will generate a sub directory in the model's location using the specified model name.
-The model will be saved to a model.json file within that directory everytime you save the model.
+PerceptiLabs will generate a sub directory in the Model Path location using the specified model name.
+The model will be saved to a model.json file within that directory every time you save the model.

-Output: represents the targeted data provided to the model, in this case, the normalized probability of which digit the image represents.
-This component is auto-generated by PerceptiLabs and cannot be modified.
+- 5.Target: represents the targeted data provided to the model, in this case, the normalized probability for which digit the image represents.
+This Component is auto-generated by PerceptiLabs and cannot be modified.

 6. Click Run near the upper-right region of PerceptiLabs: